We are market leaders and have arranged £3 BILLION OF FINANCE over the past 50 years.

 If you need additional working capital or simply want to restructure any existing finance agreements you have, then Equipment Refinance is an excellent option for raising funds quickly.

 We can refinance any equipment you or your business owns.
 Do you realise that there is money tied up in your equipment?
 We will untie it and give the money back to you.
 Your sell your equipment to the Funder and hire it back for a agreed primary period.
 Commercial refinancing can be 100% tax deductible; you may be able to offset all payments against your tax bill.
-We offer both unsecured and secured funding.
+We offer both unsecured and secured funding, depending on underwriting we may require additional guarantors.

 Why NCF Equipment Refinance?